openshift/cincinnati/docs/user/running-cincinnati.md

 We need an image tag from the [Quay registry](https://quay.io/repository/app-sre/cincinnati) to use with the deployment config.

-The Cincinnati deploymentconfig is available [here](../../dist/openshift/cincinnati.yaml).
+The Cincinnati deployment is available [here](../../dist/openshift/cincinnati-deployment.yaml).

 ### Steps